How to use your Airstream without any hook-ups (aka Dry-Camping)

 For those who really want to use their rented Airstream to it’s fullest potential and for those with a love of camping out in private, less-populated areas then dry-camping is for you.
 Dry-camping is when you park your Airstream in a place with no hook-ups (but usually a designated campsite).
-Thus, unlike at a posh RV park, you do not have electricity, water, or sewer connection available onsite.
-And what that means for you is that you will have to monitor both your electricity and water consumption, and forgo hours of TV watching and long hot showers.
+Thus, unlike at a posh RV park, you don’t have electricity, water, or sewer connections available onsite.
+And what that means for you is that you will have to monitor both your electricity and water consumption, and forgo hours of TV watching and long hot showers (just take short hot showers).
 But in exchange for those sacrifices, you’re rewarded with a usually quiet and isolated spot and nature right at your Airstream door-step.

-Also another term related to dry-camping is called dispersed camping, but dispersed camping pertains to parking in sites that are not designated campsites and can only be done on public land that allows for it.
+Also another term related to dry-camping is dispersed camping, but dispersed camping pertains to parking in sites that are not designated campsites and can only be done on public land that allows for it (like BLM land).
 The term boondocking can pertain to both dry-camping (at a designated campsite) and dispersed camping (not designated campsites).

 Dry Camping Tips